-- 5. Within the core (shown in blue on Transportation Network Map above, as defined in the glossary on page 12) of the transit station area, buildings should be a minimum of 2 stories (typically 5-10 stories) and be placed at or near the back of the sidewalk.
+- 5. Within the core of the transit station area (as defined on page 11 and shown in blue on the Future Transportation Network Map on page 56) buildings should be multi-storied and be placed at or near the back of the sidewalk.
 An uninterrupted building edge (with the exception of driveways and pedestrian paths) should be created along street frontages and the established pedestrian promenade.
 All surface parking should be located to the rear of the buildings and should not be visible from streets, the established pedestrian promenade, and lake front boardwalk. - 6.
 In addition to policy #5, buildings along the lake and pedestrian promenade should be at least 30' from the edge of the lake.
 Buildings 5 stories or taller should either provide a greater setback from the lake or the upper stories should step back from the lake.
 The intent is to not block sunlight along the boardwalk and create a scale that is appropriate for a pedestrian oriented destination. - 7.
-In areas outside of the core, buildings should be multi-storied (typically 3-5 stories) and be placed at or near the back of the sidewalk.
-Surface parking lots should be located to the rear or side of buildings.
-No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.
-Drive-through facilities may be appropriate in areas indicated above (#2) if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. - 8.
+In areas outside of the core, buildings should be multi-storied and be placed at or near the back of the sidewalk.
+Surface parking should be located to the rear or side of buildings, and not between the building and the street.
+Not more than 35% of a site's street frontage should be devoted to surface parking or driveway access.\ Uses should activate the street with appropriate building orientation, accessible entrances, and space for outdoor seating and display near the sidewalk.
+Structured parking is strongly encouraged to reduce the need for surface parking.
+Drive-through facilities may be appropriate in areas indicated above (#2) if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. (\ refer to Volume 3: Implementation Guide for further guidance) - 8.
 Explore innovative parking strategies, such as shared parking agreements and publicly accessible parking facilities. - 9.
+Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
+Consider a combination of design techniques to achieve this including, but not limited to: - a.
+Façade modulation that provides variation in the building wall. - b.
+Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
+Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 10.
 Development should create a cohesive corridor along N. Tryon Street, but building and landscaping placement will depend on retaining wall construction, easements, and location of right of way.
-See Volume 3: Implementation Guide for more detailed information about development along N. Tryon St. - 10.
-Properties adjacent to the intersection of JW Clay Blvd. and N. Tryon St. should develop with buildings and open spaces oriented toward the intersection to create a connection to the transit station and town center development. - 11.
-The ground floor of buildings should be designed to activate streets and open space through a variety of design techniques that may include, but are not limited to: - a.
-Non-residential ground floor uses should have clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
-Non-residential and multi-family building facades should have architectural elements that will help distinguish the ground floor from upper stories.
-Building corners at street intersections should be designed to feature prominent entrances and distinctive architectural features. - c.
-Multi-family development should include direct connections to the sidewalk.
-Where feasible, ground floor units should have direct connections to the sidewalk.
-The front door of single-family attached and detached units should also have direct connections to the sidewalk.
-For the privacy of residents, ground floor residential units should include vertical separation and/or increased setbacks from the sidewalk.
+See Volume 3: Implementation Guide, page 115, for more detailed information about development along N. Tryon St. - 11.
+Properties adjacent to the intersection of JW Clay Blvd. and N. Tryon St. should develop with buildings and open spaces oriented toward the intersection to create a connection to the transit station and town center development.